-- Effects of machinery used for maintenance activities may generate noise or create a hazard to users. - Effects of maintenance works such as field relevelling that may create dust. - Effects of maintenance works where pest control or agrichemicals are used. - Effects of fertiliser use on playing fields. - Effects of storm water runoff from car park and hard standing areas. - The necessity to store hazardous goods on site (compressed gas).
+- Effects of machinery used for maintenance activities may generate noise or create a hazard to users. - Effects of maintenance works where pest control or agrichemicals are used. - Effects of storm water runoff from car park and hard standing areas.

 These effects are existing and form part of the current environment.
 Mitigation of adverse effects will occur via the proposed conditions that apply to urban recreation reserves or may be regulated through the Canterbury Land and Water Plan.